Ahmad Shah II

 Qutb-ud-Din Ahmad Shah II, born Jalal Khan, was a ruler of the Muzaffarid dynasty, who reigned over the Gujarat Sultanate from 1451 to 1458.
 He defeated invading Malwa forces at the battle of Kapadvanj.
-He tried to capture Nagor and came in conflict with Rana Kumbha of Chittor.
+In his attempt to seize Nagor, the Sultan found himself in conflict with Rana Kumbha of Chittor, leading to a succession of devastating losses for the Sultan at the hands of the great Maharana.